In Search of the Civilized Divorce Through Family Dispute Resolution

+Bill C-78 encourages parties to attempt to resolve family law matters through alternative family dispute resolution processes.
 At the end of the movie The War of the Roses, divorce lawyer, Gavin D’Amato (played by Danny Devito) advises a client who is contemplating divorce that he has two options: either move forward with the divorce with the goal of getting through it “as quickly and cleanly as possible so you can begin rebuilding your life” or return to his spouse and attempt to repair his marriage.
 His sage advice was borne out of his experience that, in divorce, “there is no winning, only degrees of losing.”

 While the film was based on the relationship and ultimate demise of the fictional Roses, family law litigants would be wise to take Gavin D’Amato’s advice regarding the quick and clean resolution of the issues arising from their separation or divorce.

-In May 2018, the justice minister introduced Bill C-79, a bill that proposes to amend the Divorce Act.
+In May 2018, the justice minister introduced Bill C-78, a bill that proposes to amend the Divorce Act.
 One of the many proposed changes focuses on encouraging family law litigants to use family dispute resolution processes, which would include a range of options such as negotiation, mediation and collaborative law.
-Bill C-79 would also require lawyers to encourage parties to attempt to resolve matters through alternative dispute resolution processes as appropriate in the circumstances.
+Bill C-78 would also require lawyers to encourage parties to attempt to resolve matters through alternative dispute resolution processes as appropriate in the circumstances.

 Lastly, subject to provincial law, a court may direct the parties to attend a family dispute resolution process.